mlevans0/altmetric-details-page-api-docs/source/data-endpoints-citations.rst

 Results object
 --------------
-A GET request to the ``/citations/`` endpoint returns a JSON object with the following properties.
+A GET request to the ``/citations/`` endpoint returns a JSON object with the following keys.

 .. csv-table::
    :file: shared/counts-and-citations-field-glossary.csv